Convex storage

 bun add @mastra/convex@latest

-Before using ConvexStore, you need to set up the Convex schema and storage handler in your Convex project.
+Before using ConvexStore, set up the Convex schema and storage handler in your Convex project.

 1. Set up Convex SchemaDirect link to 1.
 Set up Convex Schema